Saibot393/enhancedcombathud-sfrpg/README.md

 ### The documentation for the core argon features can be found [here](https://api.theripper93.com/modulewiki/enhancedcombathud/free)

-This module adjust various Argon features for the Vaesen system:
+This module adjust various Argon features for the Starfinder system:
 - **Portrait**
     - The HP and SP will be displayed as bars, temporary HP will be displayed as a bar over the HP
     - Both kinetic AC and energy AC will be displayer